-Based on the November 2023 groundwater quality results, the Cl/Br ratios within the groundwater at monitoring wells MW2B, MW4 and MW5B were noted to be less than 1,000.
+Based on the November 2024 groundwater quality results, the Cl/Br ratios within the groundwater at monitoring wells MW2B, MW4 and MW5B were noted to be less than 1,000.
 However, calculations indicate that groundwater quality, as it relates to de-icing salt impacts, is approaching a Cl/Br ratio of 1,000; suggesting that surface salt application may be impacting these monitoring locations.
 During previous monitoring events, the Cl/Br ratio at MW4 has typically been greater than 1,000.
-This is because chloride concentrations have been significantly greater than was observed during the 2023 monitoring event.
+This is because chloride concentrations have been significantly greater than was observed during the 2024 monitoring event.

 Moreover, the Cl/Br ratio calculated for monitoring well MW4 was well over 1,000 indicating that the groundwater quality is affected by de-icing salts or road salts.
 The Cl/Br ratios are presented below.

-MW2B: -> Cl/Br Ratio = 880
+MW2B: -> Cl/Br Ratio = 896

-MW4: -> Cl/Br Ratio = 16
+MW4: -> Cl/Br Ratio = 678

-MW5B: -> Cl/Br Ratio = 816
+MW5B: -> Cl/Br Ratio = 768

-With the exception of chloride at MW4 in 2023, concentrations of chloride and sodium within the groundwater at monitoring locations MW2B, MW4, and MW5B, have increased since 2014, which coincides with the construction of Energy Drive north and west of the Site, as well as on-Site roadways and parking lots.
+The concentrations of chloride and sodium within the groundwater at monitoring locations MW2B, MW4, and MW5B, have increased since 2014, which coincides with the construction of Energy Drive north and west of the Site, as well as on-Site roadways and parking lots.
 Groundwater conditions at monitoring locations MW2B, MW4, and MW5B will continue to be monitored to assess for potential sources that may be contributing to the increase in chloride and sodium concentrations within the groundwater.